davidtskhvedadze/Fit-Week/README.md

 ## Installation

 1. Clone the repository: git clone https://github.com/yourusername/fit-week.git
+2. Access the directory: cd fit-week
-2. Install the dependencies: cd fit-week npm install
+3. Install the dependencies: npm install
-3. Start the server: npm start
+4. Start the server: npm start
-4. Open [http://localhost:9000](http://localhost:9000) to view it in the browser.
+5. Open [http://localhost:9000](http://localhost:9000) to view it in the browser.

 ## Contributing